 Bill to update three-strike law clears Washington Senate

 OLYMPIA, Wash.
-(AP) — The Washington Senate has approved a proposed update to the state's three-strike law.
+(AP) — The Washington Senate has approved a proposed update to the state's three-strike law, one of a trio of sentencing bills to clear the chamber in recent days.

 The three-strikes proposal would remove second-degree robbery from the list of crimes that could qualify third-time offenders for life imprisonment.